 Tibetan people call Tibetan New Year “Losar”.
 It's the most important Tibetan festival in the Tibetan calendar.
 In 2023, Losar falls on Feb.
 21.

 What are the Most Significant Tibetan Festivals?

 Significant Tibetan festivals include Losar Festival, Saga Dawa Festival, Shoton Festival, etc. Joining a feast is a great way to experience Tibetan culture.

 Nagqu Horse Racing Festival is the greatest event in northern Tibet to enjoy an attire feast, delicious Tibetan food, as well as singing and dancing.

 Damgxung Horse Racing Festival

-Introduce the Horse Racing Festival in Damgxung, including the name, venue, activities, and opening time in 2017, help travelers know more about Tibetan culture and plan a Tibet tour to attend the festival in person. ...
+Introduction about the Horse Racing Festival in Damgxung, including venue, activities, and opening time to help travelers understand Tibetan culture.

 Recommended Tour Packages